-Paris in November is generally quiet and the weather creates a more somber mood.
+Paris in November is generally quiet, and chilly weather often creates a more somber mood.
 As the days grow ever shorter and the mercury starts to drop, tourist numbers dwindle, and the city feels calm and a bit sleepy at times.

 Your chances of snagging a good deal on airfares and hotels are much higher at this time of year.
 In November, too, you'll have more chances of striking up a conversation with the locals, who have all long since returned from summer vacation.

 If you don't mind a bit of rain and enjoy taking in art, going to the theatre, or loafing around in cafes reading or chatting with locals, it might even be ideal for you to book a sojourn.